Strategy

 Since 2016, cancer is the second most common cause of death, accounting for just over a quarter of all deaths worldwide.
 Despite of tremendous amount of effort to understand cancer and to fight against it, cancer is remaining as a formidable and devastating disease of our time.
-In order to give hope to cancer patients and their families, we are committed to develop innovative small molecule anti-cancer medicine.
+In order to give hope to cancer patients and their families, we are committed to develop innovative small molecule and Targeted protein degradation(TPD) anti-cancer medicine.

 Txinno Bioscience is developing anti-cancer treatments focused on two intertwined aspects of physiology of tumor tissue.

 The first one is defined as tumor-extrinsic factors which are various signaling pathways operating in stromal cells other than tumor cells and promoting cancer cells to survive.
-Corresponding assets are ENPP1 inhibitor, “Target L” inhibitor and ”Target Z” inhibitor controlling Tumor microenvironment
+Corresponding assets are ENPP1 inhibitor, “Target L” inhibitor and ”Target Z” inhibitor controlling tumor microenvironment

 Delivery Strategies and Engineering Technologies in Cancer Immunotherapy 2022, P19-61